Our Story

 In 2017, Jenny’s brother, Andrew, introduced her to the sport of cycling.
 For a fun outing with Tim, that fall Andrew and Jenny mockingly dubbed themselves "Team Archie", and made a family weekend out of riding in the MS Bike to the Bay Fundraiser at the Delaware shore.
 On impulse, Jenny threw up a post on her Facebook page asking people to donate - and then, we raised $30,000, a testament to the love and affection Tim had earned one day at a time, being his gracious, entertaining, resilient, hilarious, wonderful self.
 At the MS Society and at this wonderful event, we met fantastic people, devoted to supporting MS families with science and compassionate care.

-In March 2018, quite unexpectedly actually, Tim passed away, of chronic respiratory failure due to MS. Before his passing, Duff had let him know of this ambitious project to which he was proud & supportive.
+In March 2018, quite unexpectedly, Tim passed away, of chronic respiratory failure due to MS. Before his passing, Duff had let him know of this ambitious project of which he was proud & supportive.

 The Love of the Sea 🌊